-Mountaineering Instructor and Guide Israfil Ashurli will be climbing Broad Peak this summer.
+Mountaineering Instructor and Guide Israfil Ashurli attempted Broad Peak this summer.

-He provides excellent updates via his Instagram account so we will follow him here with this diary…
+He provided excellent updates via his Instagram account so we followed him here with this diary…

 “Yesterday at 7.30 pm Saulius, Vitaly Lazo, Anton Pugovkin and I went to the third camp.
 Other comrades followed us, as a rule, most of them took oxygen balloons with them, accompanied by mountain porters.
 By about 1 o’clock at night, we had already climbed to an altitude of 7,500 meters.
 Here, the 50-degree slope was covered with a 3-5 mm thick firn (hardened coarse snow on the glaciers), under which there was a 30 mm layer of snow.
 The slope was like a ripe watermelon – if you punched it, it would be torn to pieces.
 Each trigger had to trigger common snowboards.
 Saulius tried to approach the 15-meter wall, we had to cross it, but the slope in front of him, which was much higher than Saulius, was cracked.